hernanhrm/hex-fiber/README.md

-# memoriest
+# hex-fiber
-App to manage tasks
+Template to create hex architecture projects with fiber framework